Skip to content

 Displaying live print output

-In Python 3, the output of a print() statement will be printed to sys.stdout and in a batch job which redirects this to the job output file, the output will be buffered until execution has completed; jobs which are killed or do not run to completion may not flush the buffer to the job output file, potentially resulting in lost workloads.
+The output of a print() statement will be printed to sys.stdout.
+In a batch job, output will be buffered until the Python script completes, when the buffer will be flushed to the job output file.
+Jobs which are killed or do not run to completion may not flush the buffer to the job output file, potentially resulting in lost workloads.

 To force writing to the file after each print() statement, you will need to pass the flush=True argument to each print() statement.
 For example: